-|1.
-"The sin of Judah is engraved with a pen of iron, with the point of a diamond (Hebrew shamiyr, Strong's Concordance #H8068); it is carved upon the tablet of their heart and upon the horns of your altars . . ."
-(Jeremiah 17:1, HBFV)|
+1. "The sin of Judah is engraved with a pen of iron, with the point of a diamond (Hebrew shamiyr, Strong's Concordance #H8068); it is carved upon the tablet of their heart and upon the horns of your altars . . ."
+(Jeremiah 17:1, HBFV)

 The Hebrew word from which "diamond" is derived above means pricking, like a thorn or thorn bush, or something that is sharp (Strong's and BDB lexicon).
 As an interesting side note, this gemstone is NOT mentioned as one of the many precious minerals God will use to make the twelve foundations use in constructing the New Jerusalem (see Revelation 21:19 - 21).

+Diamonds are the hardest mineral known, possessing a Mohs hardness scale rating of ten.
+Engagement rings made of this rare gemstone have been popular from at least the 15th century.
 According to a 2013 USGS minerals yearbook report, world natural diamond production stood at 130 million carats.
 The biggest producers of such stones (in decreasing order) were Russia, Botswana, Congo, Australia and Canada, which together generated 76% of the world's supply.

 Find a Gem

 Here is a trivia question that is both fun and profitable.
 Where is the ONLY place in the entire world where you can hunt for diamonds for a tiny fee and KEEP what you find?